Luis Fonsi, Daddy Yankee, Justin Bieber Set To Tie Mariah Carey, Boyz II Men’s ‘One Sweet Day’ Chart Record

 As any pop culture watcher knows, the original version of “Despacito” was released on January 13, 2017.
 Despite the irony of its title (“Slowly”), it quickly became a massive hit.

-Within hours of Fonsi and Yankee’s Latin collaboration dropping, the reggaeton jam set a new record on Vevo by becoming the Spanish-language video with the most views in 24 hours (then 5.4 million hits).
+Within hours of Fonsi and Yankee’s Latin collaboration dropping, the reggaeton jam set a new record on Vevo by becoming the Spanish language video with the most views in 24 hours (then 5.4 million views).

-“Despacito” subsequently went on to pick up another Vevo record when it become the fastest Spanish-language video to reach 200 million views, which it managed in 22 days.
+“Despacito” subsequently went on to pick up another Vevo record when it became the fastest Spanish language video to reach 200 million views, which it managed in 22 days.

-The official music video is also the fastest ever music video to reach two billion views (achieving this in 154 days), and has since exceeded that figure to over 3 billion.
+The official music video is also the fastest ever music video to reach 2 billion views (it achieved this in 154 days) and has since exceeded that to over 3 billion.

 It’s worth stating that of all the official versions of “Despacito” on the market (which include a Salsa edit, a Portuguese variation, and a Major Lazer and MOSKA remix), it is the Justin Bieber-featuring remix which powered the single further on Billboard’s Hot 100 when it exploded on that chart following its release on April 17, 2017.